Junior Firpo: Barcelona

 plus €12 million in add-ons.
 He made his debut three weeks later in a 5–2 home win over his former club Betis, playing the last nine minutes in place of Rafinha.
-On 28 September, Junior scored his first goal for Barcelona and the second goal against Getafe in 2–0 win.
+On 28 September, Junior scored his first goal for Barcelona and the second goal against Getafe in a 2–0 win.
 On 27 November, he made his UEFA Champions League debut in a 3–1 group stage victory over Borussia Dortmund.

 On 13 February 2021, Firpo scored his second (and last) goal for Barça in a 5–1 home win over Alavés.

 Leeds United

-On 6 July 2021, Firpo signed a four-year deal with Premier League club Leeds United for a fee of €15 million plus add-ons, with Barcelona reserving rights to 20% of his future sales.
+On 6 July 2021, Firpo signed a four-year deal with Premier League club Leeds United for a fee of €15 million plus add-ons, with Barcelona reserving rights to 25% of his future sales.
+This made him the first Dominican player to play in the Premier League.
 He was expected to replace Ezgjan Alioski at the left back role after Alioski's contract expired, and made his debut for the club in that position on 14 August in the second half of the season opener at Old Trafford, where he came on as a tactical substitute for Rodrigo in a 5–1 loss.

-He scored his first goal for the club in Leeds’ 3-1 win in the FA Cup fourth round at the Wham Stadium over Accrington Stanley on 28 January 2023.
-On 25 February 2023, Firpo scored his first Premier League goal, and the first goal of new manager Javi Gracia’s reign in a 1-0 win against Southampton at Elland Road.
+He scored his first goal for the club in Leeds' 3–1 win in the FA Cup fourth round at the Wham Stadium over Accrington Stanley on 28 January 2023.
+On 25 February 2023, Firpo scored his first Premier League goal, and the first goal of new manager Javi Gracia's reign in a 1–0 win against Southampton at Elland Road.

+Firpo did not feature regularly as part of new manager Daniel Farke's back line for the 2023–24 season, making only four appearances in the first five months, only one of these as a starter.
+However, following Djed Spence's loan termination by Leeds, as well as an injury to Sam Byram, Firpo became the first-choice left-back in the new year, assisting 4 goals in three league games.

+Firpo tallied a career-high four goals and 10 assists during the 2024–25 EFL Championship season with Leeds United, which saw the team get promoted back to the Premier League for the first time since 2023, when Firpo was originally relegated with the team.

+Betis return

+On 17 July 2025, Firpo agreed his return to Betis on a three-year deal.